Skip to main content

 How mapping works

 A mapping connects one vendor product to one internal ingredient.
-It can include:
+It includes:

 FieldMeaning